Technology Business Videos Q&A

 Then we chat with marketers and subject matter experts to find the right “hook” — the interesting use case, surprising fact, or urgent problem that will grab the viewer’s attention in the first fifteen seconds of the video.
 Because we think visuals make the best proof points for technology videos, we’ll be looking for diagrams, process descriptions, charts and other visuals that we can bring to life with animation.
 We almost always attend a live or recorded online software demo to help us understand software solutions.

-What is the storyboard process?We usually create storyboards in Google Slides.
+What is the storyboard process?We usually create storyboards in PowerPoint or Google Slides.
 This makes it easy to collect comments and share revisions without versioning issues.
 We revise storyboards until everyone is satisfied that the words and animations will work together to put across the message.
 Not all storyboards are in color, but we always provide color treatments to be sure the look-and-feel aligns with our client’s corporate graphic standards.

 What types of videos do you produce?

 We’re best known for 2-Minute Explainer videos (we registered our trademark “2-Minute Explainer®” in 2004), but many of the videos are shorter; some are longer.
 We write and produce other types of video such as

 - subject matter expert interviews